ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2022TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image depicts a woman wearing a blue safety helmet and a black t-shirt, kneeling on the floor while working with electronic equipment.
-She appears to be engaged in some technical or electrical work, connecting or adjusting wires attached to a blue device placed on the floor in front of her.
-The setting seems to be indoors, possibly in a workshop or training center, as suggested by the visible patterned fabric or poster boards in the background and the white grid-style door or window behind her.
+The image shows a woman wearing a blue safety helmet and a black t-shirt, kneeling on the ground and working with electrical equipment.
+She is handling wires and components with focus and care.
+The equipment includes a blue device and other small instruments, possibly a multimeter or testing tools, with various cables connected.

+The background features a patterned fabric hanging and a window or wall with bars and colorful panels.

 There is no visible text in the image.

-Key elements:
-- Woman wearing a blue safety helmet
-- Black t-shirt and blue jeans
-- Blue electronic devices/equipment with multiple cables and wires
-- Indoor setting with colorful backgrounds and white metal grid door/window

-This image likely portrays a hands-on technical training or development activity, suitable for inclusion in an annual development report highlighting skills training, empowerment programs, or technical capacity building.
+The scene conveys a practical, technical activity, possibly related to electrical work or engineering, suggesting hands-on skill development or vocational training.
+This image fits well in an annual development report highlighting women's empowerment, technical skills training, or infrastructure development.
 ```
 ![Image 1](images/2022TrustFundAnnualReports_p76_img1.jpeg)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image appears to be a page from a report or a document with a dynamic design element—the top right corner of the page is visually "peeled back," revealing a silver or metallic-like underside.
-This creates a 3D effect, giving the impression that the page is being turned or peeled away.

-Key elements:
-- The page has a smooth, white surface.
-- The peeled-back corner adds a sense of depth and movement.
-- The silver or gray underside contrasts with the white page, enhancing the page-turning effect.

-There is no visible text on this image.
-It seems to be a graphic design element rather than a content page with textual information.
-This might be used in an annual development report to symbolize revealing new information or transitioning to another section.
+The image shows a simple, minimalistic graphic of a single page with its top-right corner curled downwards, revealing the blank backside of the page.
+The background is completely black, providing a stark contrast to the white page.
+There is no text, image, or additional elements visible on the page itself.

+This style is often used to indicate page-turning or to symbolize the start of new content, fitting for a development report where information or data might be presented page by page.
 ```
 ![Image 2](images/2022TrustFundAnnualReports_p76_img2.png)